rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 to True in each action.
 That will effectively remove all other pending changes when the plugin tries to publish its changes.
 A best practice is to have separate administrator accounts so that you can better track changes done via the plugin or manually via SmartConsole.

+### Common Errors

+#### 403 forbidden

+If you are presented with a 403 forbidden error when running the connection test, the API hasn't been enabled.

+For more information on enabling the API visit here: https://community.checkpoint.com/t5/API-CLI-Discussion-and-Samples/Enabling-web-api/td-p/32641

+#### err_login_failed

+If the plugin gives this error during the connection test:

+{
+  "code" : "err_login_failed",
+  "message" : "Authentication to server failed."
+}

+Verify the password on the account you are using.
+Make sure the user that you are logging in with has administrative privileges.

 # Version History